Skip to main content

 Read our detailed guide to ethical hacking certifications for more information.

 The need for ethical hackers and their skills is also growing rapidly.
 According to a report by Cybersecurity Ventures, the cybersecurity industry will have 3.5 million unfilled jobs globally by 2023.
-Ethical hackers are in high demand, with many organizations looking to hire professionals who can help them identify and mitigate cybersecurity risks.
+Ethical hackers are in high demand, with many organizations looking to hire professionals to help them identify and mitigate cybersecurity risks.